artemdemo/morphing-carousel-ionic/readme.md

 ## Usage

-1) Add data to your controller:
+1) Add data to your controller

 ```javascript
 $scope.items = [